AI-for-Fusion-Energy/multi-machine-challenge-1st-place/README.md

 No special hardware.
 No accelerators needed (e.g. GPUs).

-Note, however, that some parts of the code are multi-core, since `tsfresh` uses Python's `multiprocessing` during feature computation.
+However, some parts of the code are multi-core, since `tsfresh` uses Python's `multiprocessing` during feature computation.

 ## Expected run time for each script